angularityio/playground/apps/example-001-httpclient-testing/HTTP_TESTING_CONTROLLER.md

   }
 ```

-That Subject is long lived and triggers itself the `http.get` calls which are short lived.
-The advantage is now we can wrap the call with `switchMap` and ensuring that if we have multiple calls in sequence only the last one actually is taken into account.
+That Subject is long-lived and triggers itself the `http.get` calls which are short-lived.
+The advantage is now we can wrap the HTTP calls with `switchMap` and ensuring that if we have multiple calls in sequence, only the last one is taken into account.

-In the test below we show that two calls can be issued before a response comes back, and the second call one cancels the first one.
-Although the call is cancelled our subscription is still alive and we can issue further calls.
+In the test below you can test that this actually works.
+So you issue two calls before a response comes back, and the second call one cancels the first one.
+Check, that worked.
+Although the call is canceled our subscription is still alive, and we can issue further calls.

 ```TypeScript
       let counter = 2;